needster/GettingAndCleaningDataFInalProject/README.md

 * Read in the list of features and select the columns that correspond to the mean() and std() values that we are interested in
 * Read in the trial data, select the 66 columns applicable to this project, and set these as columns 4 through 69.

 These two tables were combined (using `rbind()`) to produce one data table containing test and train data for all activity trials for all subjects.
 This table was then converted to a data frame table so that dplyr functions could be used.
 Specifically, data subsets were `select()` -ed, then the subset was `group_by()` activity to comptute the activity average for each feature for each subject.
-The result of each subject subset was added to a data table, which is written to a file called 'subjectByActivityFeatureMeans.txt' once complete.
+The result of each subject subset was added to a data table, which is written to a file called `subjectByActivityFeatureMeans.txt` once complete.

 The output to this file is also included in this directory, although not required as part of the project.